Things to do at Roald Dahl Museum and Story Centre review

 When are they open?

 The Roald Dahl Museum and Story Centre is open for most of the year.
-For up to date opening times and dates please follow this link.
+For up-to-date opening times and dates please visit their website.

 Dog friendly?